-In order to fulfil its activities, the organisation’s main supply chains include those related to the provision of sub-contracted labour from various suppliers in the Republic of Ireland.
-We also work with a number of suppliers to provide Personal Protective Equipment and Health and Safety training.
-We understand that our first tier suppliers are intermediary traders and therefore have further contracts relationships with lower-tier suppliers.
+In order to fulfil its activities, the organisation’s main supply chains include those related to the provision of subcontracted labour from various suppliers in the Republic of Ireland.
+We also work with a number of suppliers to provide personal protective equipment and health and safety training.
+We understand that our first tier suppliers are intermediary traders and therefore have further contract relationships with lower-tier suppliers.

 We also have an agreement with the Construction Workers Union who represent our employees, both field and office based for both collective and individual bargaining.

 Secto considers its main exposure to the risk of slavery and human trafficking to exist with the sub-contractors who supply labour resources, however, protection against breaches of human rights are strong in Ireland.

 In general, we consider our exposure to slavery/human trafficking to be extremely limited.
 Nonetheless, we have taken steps to ensure that such practices do not take place in our business nor the business of any organisation that supplies goods and/or services to us.